-With the radio turned on, selective tuning of available stations is accomplished by depressing either the selector bar above the dial (Figure 11-2), or the foot control switch on toe panel to left of the brake pedal.
+With the radio turned on and warmed-up, selective tuning of available stations is accomplished by depressing either the selector bar above the dial (Figure 11-2), or the foot control switch on toe panel to left of the brake pedal (Figure 11-7).

-When the bar or switch is fully depressed and released the tuner will automatically move to the right and stop, accurately tuned, when it reaches the next station having adequate strength to stop it.
+When the bar or foot switch is fully depressed and released the tuner will automatically move to the right and stop, accurately tuned, when it reaches the next station having adequate strength to stop it.
 The tuner will stop at a station having adequate strength even though the volume control is not turned up high enough for the station to be audible.